-The ESO should also track the version history of its C+O RRP submissions for the reporting year in the yellow cells between C57 and G59.
-If the ESO is submitting additional information with the RRP or earlier, this should be input in the yellow cells between G62 and G75.
+The ESO should also track the version history of its ESO RRP submissions for the reporting year in the yellow cells between C57 and G59.
+If the ESO is submitting additional information with the RRP or applies, this should be input in the yellow cells between C62 and earlier, this should be input in the yellow cells between G62 and G75.
 Changes Log There is no input required in this worksheet.
 Any errors identified or changes required should be notified to Ofgem, who will update the template, record the changes and issue a revision.
 Universal Data The ESO should complete the reporting year in the yellow cell.
 Finance 1.1 Disposals Rows 11 to 16: Enter details of disposals in the regulatory year by asset type for the ESO in the yellow cells.
 For the avoidance of doubt, disposals should include assets transferred from the ESO to a company within the same group (ie a property company).
 Rows 21 to 27: Insert details of any adjustments or reclassifications relating to disposals in the yellow cells.
-1.2 Price Control Financial Model (PCFM) Inputs Summary The ESO is required to input information on the ESORI $t$ and DRSR $t$ terms on this worksheet.
-The rest of this table draws information from Tables 1.3 (Pass Through), 1.4 (Tax Pools Totex , Allocation), 2.1 (Totex Summary), 7.2 (DRS), 7.3 (NIA Expenditure) and 7.4 (CNIA Expenditure).
-The ESO must select the Reporting Year in cell Q6 Additional Funding - Other: This is a pre-determined fixed allowance of £4.8m per year for BP1 as set out at paragraph 5.28 of our Final Determinations.
-12 This value does not need to be updated by the ESO; however, it may be updated by the Authority during the RIIO-2 price control period in line with our Final Determinations for BP2 and any licence modifications.
+1.2 Price Control Financial Model (PCFM) Inputs Summary The ESO is required to input information on the ESORI ${t}$ term on this worksheet.
+The rest of this table draws information from Tables 1.3 (Pass Through), 1.4 (Tax Pools Totex Allocation), 1.7 (DRS Revenue), 2.1 (Totex Summary), 7.3 (NIA Expenditure) and 7.4 (CNIA Expenditure).
+See Chapter 34 of the PCFM Guidance for detailed guidance on how to populate these PCFM Variable Values.
+1.3 Pass Through -See Chapter 3 4 of the PCFM Guidance.
+1.4 Tax Pools Inputs -See Chapter 3 4 of the PCFM Guidance.
+1.5 Transmission Network Rev Pass through items (PTt) Rows 30 to 32: LFt, ITCt, Termt Actual payments per accounting records and forecast values for the reporting period in question should be input directly into the yellow input cells of this worksheet.
+The licence terms are defined in Part A of Special Condition 3.2.3 (Formula for calculating the allowed pass-through term).